kaboc/pot/packages/pottery/README.md

 }
 ```

-Tt is actually possible to get around it by using the outer BuildContext instead.
+It is actually possible to get around it by using the outer BuildContext instead.

 ```dart
 Widget build(BuildContext context) {